 - Successfully working with the community to open a Seaside homeless center

-- Led the effort to identify surplus School District property that can be repurposed as affordable housing for teachers and staff and homeless families
+- Leading the effort to identify surplus School District property for development as affordable housing for teachers and staff and homeless families

 Community, Neighborhood & School Safety

-I remain an active participant of the Seaside Youth Violence Prevention Group and secured funding for Monterey County Gang Violence Prevention Initiatives.
+I remain an active participant of the Seaside Youth Violence Prevention Group, securing funding for Monterey County Gang Violence Prevention Initiatives run by local non-profits.

 Good Jobs, Economic Development & the Environment